 Vomitting: It occur when cancer involve gastric antrum or pylorus or duodenum.

-Jaundice: When cancer involve hilum it can cause biliary obstruction leading to jaundice.
+Jaundice: Gallbladder neck cancer because of its location can cause biliary obstruction leading to jaundice.
 It is called as surgical obstructive jaundice.
 It is painless and associated with dark colored urine and pale colored stools.

-Large bowel Obstruction: Advance malignancy when involve hepatic flexure of colon patient present with feature like abdomen distension, non-passage of flatus and motion.
+Large bowel Obstruction: Locally advance malignancy can involve hepatic flexure of colon resulting in large bowel obstruction.
+Patient present with feature like abdomen distension, non-passage of flatus and motion.

 Anorexia & Weight loss are common.
 Metastatic tumor present with abdomen distension in the form of ascites